briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     clerk of a court of common pleas;

-    2. _(2)_ Display or display for sale or sell as a dealer or acting on behalf of a dealer, a motor vehicle without having obtained a manufacturer’s or importer’s certificate, a certificate of title, or an assignment of a certificate of title for it as provided in Ohio R.C.
+    2. _(2)_ Display or display for sale or sell as a dealer or acting on behalf of a dealer, a motor vehicle without having obtained a manufacturer's or importer's certificate, a certificate of title, or an assignment of a certificate of title for it as provided in Ohio R.C.
 Chapter 4505;

     3. _(3)_ Fail to surrender any certificate of title or any certificate of